dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/docs.md

 ## Custom node colors

 The `docs` attribute now supports `node_color` to customize the node color in the DAG within dbt docs.
-You can define node colors in the files below and apply overrides where needed!
+You can define node colors in the files below and apply overrides where needed.

 `node_color` hiearchy: